thraxil/reticulum/install.markdown

 and that will create a `reticulum` binary for your platform.

-The only non standard library dependency it has is `resize` available with
+The only non standard library dependencies it has is `resize` available with

     go get github.com/thraxil/reticulum

+And `memcache`:

+    go get github.com/bradfitz/gomemcache/memcache

 ## Download Binaries